Lenovo ThinkPad Repair Cost UK 2026 — Screen, Battery & Keyboard Prices

 How much does a ThinkPad X1 Carbon screen replacement cost?

-A ThinkPad X1 Carbon Gen 13 screen is £229.95, fitted with an OEM-grade panel and backed by the 27-month guarantee.
-The X1 Yoga OLED is £239.95, reflecting the OLED cell.
+An X1 Carbon Gen 13 screen is £229.95, fitted with an OEM-grade panel and held under the 27-month cover.
+The X1 Yoga's OLED is £239.95, reflecting the dearer cell.
 See our screen replacement guide.

 Is it worth repairing an older ThinkPad (2018–2020)?

 Almost always.
-The durable business chassis outlasts its first battery and screen by a wide margin, so a T480 battery at £59.95 or screen at £119.95 returns a fully working machine for a fraction of a replacement, underwritten by the 27-month guarantee.
+The hardened business chassis outlives its first battery and screen by a wide margin, so a T480 battery at £59.95 or screen at £119.95 brings back a fully working machine for a fraction of replacement, under the 27-month cover.

 How does celltech's ThinkPad repair compare to Lenovo's own service?

-We publish the price first, repair the component instead of swapping the whole board (preserving your data), and offer a 27-month guarantee on standard work.
-The depot route is typically opaque on price, swaps the board on board faults, and measures service in transit plus queue time.
-Use Lenovo's service inside warranty or Premium Care; outside it, the comparison favours celltech.
+We name the price first, mend the component rather than swapping the whole board — keeping your data — and cover standard work for 27 months.
+The depot route tends to be opaque on price, swaps the board on board faults, and counts service in transit plus queue.
+Stay with Lenovo inside warranty or Premium Care; beyond that, the comparison favours celltech.

 Can you repair a ThinkPad that won't turn on?

-Usually yes.
-A no-power ThinkPad is most often a failed DC jack (slim-tip), a USB-C port that has lifted its pads, a swollen battery, or a charging IC — each diagnosed free and repaired at component level rather than via a board swap.
+Usually, yes.
+A dead ThinkPad is most often a failed slim-tip DC jack, a USB-C port that has lifted its pads, a swollen battery or a charging IC — each diagnosed free and repaired at component level rather than by a board swap.

 Do you repair ThinkPad laptops by post?

-Yes — ThinkPads are among the most common machines we receive by post.
-Send it tracked and insured, we diagnose free, confirm the price, and return it tracked and insured.
+Yes — ThinkPads are among the machines we receive most by post.
+Send it tracked and insured; we diagnose free, confirm the price, and return it tracked and insured.
 See our repair by post guide.

 What warranty do I get on a ThinkPad repair at celltech?

-27 months on screens, batteries, keyboards and trackpads — more than double the 12 months most independents offer.
+27 months on screens, batteries, keyboards and TrackPoint/trackpad work — more than two years where most independents stop at one.
 Charging ports and connectors carry 9 months; board-level and liquid work carries 120 days.
 See our Lenovo hub.